Design and Implementation of ARA Wireless Living Lab for Rural Broadband and Applications

 \subsubsection{Communication Delay Analytics Using SDRs and Open-Source 5G Platforms}

 \ara\ uses fully programmable USRP SDRs N320 and B210 at the BSes and UEs, respectively.
-Together with open-source 5G platforms such as OpenAirInterface5G, these SDRs enable deep insight into the system behavior.
-For instance, one open challenge in 5G and 6G is how to enable real-time cyber-physical systems that require data be delivered by their deadlines.
+Together with open-source 5G platforms such as OAI, these SDRs enable deep insight into the system behavior.
+For instance, one open challenge in 5G and 6G is how to enable real-time cyber-physical systems that require data packets to be delivered by their deadlines.
 One important step toward meeting such requirements is to understand the sources of delays.
 To this end, \ara's field-deployed, fully-programmable SDRs enable collection of fine-grained delay data for packets traversing the 5G network stack using the OpenAirInterface5G software platform.

-More specifically, using the OpenAirInterface5G (OAI5G) \cite{OpenAirI2:online} software stack and LatSeq~\cite{9417345} (a low-impact internal delay measurement tool for OAI5G), we extend LatSeq to capture, store, and analyze the internal delays of packets between UEs and gNBs for both uplinks and downlinks.
-We insert measurement points across the whole OAI5G network stack from the application layer to the physical layer.
+More specifically, using OAI 5G software stack, we extend \textit{LatSeq}~\cite{9417345} (a low-impact internal delay measurement tool for OAI 5G) to capture, store, and analyze the internal delays of packets between UEs and gNBs for both uplinks and downlinks.
+We insert measurement points across the whole OAI 5G network stack from the application layer to the physical layer.
 The measurement data include timestamps of packets entering and exiting each layer.
 These data are crucial in rebuilding the packet journey and estimating the per-layer contribution to the end-to-end delay of a packet.